DJSiddharthVader/Simulations-02712-Project/Documents/report.md

 \end{table}
 \FloatBarrier

-Using this basic model we examined how using different $K_{ac}$ matrices and using microbiome data to specify initial conditions would change population trajectories and the final population
+Using this basic model we examined how using different $K_{ac}$ matrices and using microbiome data to specify initial conditions would change population trajectories and the final population diversity.

 ## Model Statistics